This post may contain affiliate links. Please read our disclosure policy.

 This Chicken Corn Chowder uses simple ingredients, but they work REALLY well together.

-- Chicken Thighs: Thigh meat works best in the slow cooker.
-It holds up well during the long cook time and shreds easily into the chowder.
+• Chicken Thighs: Skinless chicken thighs work best in the slow cooker.
+They stay tender during the long cook time and shred easily into the chowder without drying out like boneless skinless chicken breasts can.

 Note: Please see recipe card at the bottom for a full list of ingredients with measurements.